deepset-ai/haystack-home/content/blog/extracting-metadata-filter/index.md

 document_store.write_documents(documents=documents, policy=DuplicatePolicy.OVERWRITE)
 ```

-We then create a pipeline consisting of the `MetadataFilterExtractor` and a `InMemoryBM25Retriever` connected to the `InMemoryDocumentStore` created above.
+We then create a pipeline consisting of the `QueryMetadataExtractor` and a [`InMemoryBM25Retriever`](https://docs.haystack.deepset.ai/docs/inmemoryembeddingretriever) connected to the `InMemoryDocumentStore` created above.

 > Learn about connecting components and creating pipelines in [Docs: Creating Pipelines](https://docs.haystack.deepset.ai/docs/creating-pipelines).
 >